Privacy Policy

 B) Health and care information (special category data)

-• Test results, referrals, clinic letters, care plans
+• Test results, referrals, clinic letters and care plans

 • Information from other health and care providers involved in your care